Ethereum biweekly: Ecosystem and projects’ updates, opinion and research articles

 Social media dynamics:

 Ethereum community continues to grow.
-There is constant slight growth in Ethereum social media channels these weeks.
+There is constant stable growth in Ethereum social media channels these weeks.

 Twitter (Ethereum Report) — Retweets from official announcement channel and team members’ pages.